STRATEGY CONSULTING

 First: Does the engagement include an operational capacity assessment, or does it assume existing capacity is sufficient?
 Any strategy engagement that produces recommendations without auditing the current operational state is working with incomplete information.

 Second: What is the specific deliverable, and how is success defined before the engagement starts?
-“A strategic plan” is not a deliverable.
-A decision framework with defined priorities, a 90-day action plan with ownership assigned, and a set of three to five metrics that will indicate whether the strategy is working is a deliverable.
+“A strategic plan”.
+Is not a deliverable.
+A decision framework with defined priorities, a 90-day action plan with ownership assigned.
+And a set of three to five metrics that will indicate whether the strategy is working is a deliverable.

 Third: Does the consultant have direct experience at the revenue stage and operational complexity of your business?
 A consultant whose practice is entirely at the enterprise level will apply enterprise frameworks to mid-market problems.
 The frameworks will be technically correct and operationally inapplicable.
 Ask for references from businesses in the same revenue range with similar operational complexity before committing.
 The mid-market operator who hires an enterprise consultant gets enterprise-calibrated recommendations and a mid-market execution gap.
 That gap does not appear in the strategy document.
 It appears six months later when the implementation stalls because the team cannot execute at the altitude the strategy assumes.
 Checking the consultant’s reference base for mid-market operators is the fastest way to screen for this mismatch before the engagement starts.